hotkit/json-schema/README.md

 ## The JSON Schema Testsuite

-The build target `json-schema-testsuite-v7` will download and run the tests that are found at the [_JSON Schema Test Suite_](https://github.com/json-schema-org/JSON-Schema-Test-Suite/tree/master/tests/draft7).
+The build target `json-schema-testsuite` will download and run the tests that are found at the [_JSON Schema Test Suite_](https://github.com/json-schema-org/JSON-Schema-Test-Suite/tree/master/tests/draft7).